 The first strategy, which is about consumer travel, is something useful when working with our customers and is useful in determining what is and is not essential on your website.

-Improve Selling on eCommerce with these three steps
+Ways to improve Selling on eCommerce store with these three steps

 To simplify things, you can divide selling on eCommerce trip: inspiration, information, and intention.
 Let’s say your customer is a retailer who sells a variety of clothing from different brands on their own website.
 Below, we’ll look at how each of these three people may require a different user experience.